 A government publication or document is any item issued by or under the auspices of a government agency, whether U.S. federal or state, foreign national, or international government body.
 The collections at Alexander Library include all of these jurisdictions.

 A depository library receives materials from a government agency in exchange for certain services, such as providing government information to the public.
 Materials may be in print, microform, DVD, CD-ROM, or online.
 Alexander Library has been a federal depository since 1907, but has acquired many items which predate its status as a land-grant depository.
-The library is also a depository for the State of New Jersey and for the State of New York.
+The library is also a depository for the State of New Jersey and was a depository for the State of New York until 2009.

 Alexander Library keeps primarily those documents which are related to the social sciences and humanities.
 Although materials of a scientific or technical nature are generally located at the Library of Science and Medicine, all U.S. Congressional and New Jersey Legislative materials are retained by Alexander Library regardless of topic.